ViggoRu21/Verklegt-2/readme.md

   - View their listings
 - When a company account tries to log in as an applicant the site redirects
 - We have a site listing all companies
-- edit profile (more then required)
+- Edit profile (more then required)
-- order by salary high to low and low to high
+- Order by salary high to low and low to high

 ## Usage